chenxingqiang/jax-ml/doc/developers/plotting.rst

 ---------------------------

-Some of the plotting tools like :func:`~sklearn.inspection.PartialDependenceDisplay.from_estimator` and :class:`~sklearn.inspection.PartialDependenceDisplay` support plotting on multiple axes.
+Some of the plotting tools like :func:`~xlearn.inspection.PartialDependenceDisplay.from_estimator` and :class:`~xlearn.inspection.PartialDependenceDisplay` support plotting on multiple axes.
 Two different scenarios are supported:

 1. If a list of axes is passed in, `plot` will check if the number of axes is